bendwild/afromedica/content/About us/about.md

 - **Students and professionals** in medicine, nursing, and allied paramedical professions
 - **Academics** focused on health disparities
 - **Policymakers** seeking evidence-based and inclusive practices
+- **The interested public**

 We maintain a high level of academic and structural engagement.
 While we deeply value community, our work primarily addresses those with a certain level of background knowledge, emphasizing systemic over individual narratives.

-> [!tip] Join the Movement!
+> [!tip]+ Join the Movement!
 > Become a member, attend a journal club, or collaborate with us on impactful change.
 > [→ Get involved](/content/membership)

 ---

 ## Our Work

 AfroMedica operates as a horizontal, collective organization led by a dedicated board.
+The board consists of volunteers.
 We practice shared leadership; each [boardmember](boardmembers) actively helps shape the organization’s direction.
 The president and vice-president provide overall coordination and are responsible for maintaining strategic alignment.

-> [!info] Learn more about how we work!
+> [!info]+ Learn more about how we work!
 > Taskforces are the backbone of AfroMedica.
 Each group focuses on a specific domain, contributes to long-term goals, and is reviewed annually.
 > [→ Explore our taskforces](/content/taskforces)

-### Projects

-We also launch short-term project groups to realize specific actions or events, such as workshops or opinion pieces.
-These are cross-functional and report back to the board.